SB-Sagor/customer_management/README.md

 ## Overview

 This project was built as a practical assessment task.
-It covers token-based authentication, real-time customer search, paginated infinite scrolling, and dedicated customer profile screens.
+It covers token-based authentication, customer search, paginated infinite scrolling, and dedicated customer profile screens.

 ## Features